 ‘Almost all’ his colleagues defamed him, too

-Timothy Jackson followed through on his threat to sue the University of Northern Texas for investigating him in response to his defense of a 19th century composer.
+Timothy Jackson followed through on his threat to sue the University of North Texas for investigating him in response to his defense of a 19th century composer.

 The “distinguished university research professor” accused the Board of Regents of First Amendment retaliation in response to Jackson’s criticism of a black peer who called Heinrich Schenker (above) “an ardent racist and German nationalist.”